wdiazux/cusca/README.md

 ## Introduction

-Cusca was development using [Foundation](http://foundation.zurb.com), and other libraries:
+Cusca was development using [Foundation](http://foundation.zurb.com) as base, the style is generated with [Sass](https://sass-lang.com) and the javascript is generated with [Typescript](https://www.typescriptlang.org) and other cool stuff that comes from different libraries:

 - [Shuffle](https://vestride.github.io/Shuffle/)
 - [Fancybox](http://fancyapps.com/fancybox/3/)